OpenAPITools/openapi-generator/samples/client/petstore/tizen/doc/README.md

-# Documentation for Swagger Petstore 1.0.0 Tizen Client SDK
+# Documentation for OpenAPI Petstore 1.0.0 Tizen Client SDK

 ## How do I get the doc files?
-First generate source code by running `swagger-codegen` Then run `doc/generateDocumentation.sh` from the output folder.
+First generate source code by running `openapi-generator` Then run `doc/generateDocumentation.sh` from the output folder.
 It will generate all the doc files and put them in the `doc/SDK` directory.
 To successfully generate documentation it needs `Doxygen` installed in the path.
 *Note* - Before generating the documentation, put the logo of the project as the file `doc/logo.png` before running `doxygen`.